Ronay: History

 This chapel was pre-Reformation.
 It is also possible that the island's name refers to St Ronan, as that of North Rona does.
 In the centre, there are several names related to "Druidhneach" (possibly druids), such as Loch nan Druidhneach.
-Such names often refer to neolithic remains.
+Such names often refer to Neolithic remains.

 Other historical references occur in the island's names, such as Bàgh Clann Neill in the west, Rubha Creag Mhic Fhionnlaigh and Bàgh na h-Eireannach in the north.

 In 1826, there were 180 living on the island, but in 1831, the whole population was cleared to make way for sheep farming.
 See Highland Clearances.
 However, by 1841, 9 people were recorded, who may have moved back.
 The island was abandoned for good in 1931.

+Ownership

+As of July 2025, the island is co-owned by Andrew Marshall.